jeperkins4/littlebits/README.md

 Demo Version
 -----------
 You can explore a working version of this software on Heroku at [litteBits Showcase](http://littlebits-showcase.herokuapp.com).
+If you register so that you can create and edit inventions, please be aware that email during registration may get sent to junk folders due to the sender address being used.